dekoza/spotifast/README.md

 > docker-compose up --build

-Open browser and go to http://localhost:8000/docs for interactive API docs.
+Open browser and go to http://localhost:8000/ to populate the database.

 ## License